m2ux/pc-cardano-node/README.md

 ## Purpose

-The purpose of this repo is to provide a unified multi-application Docker configuration to run those dependencies of the [Partner Chains](https://github.com/input-output-hk/partner-chains) stack which are co-located with the Cardano node:
+The purpose of this repo is to permit the rapid spin-up of any/all of the three partnerchains node variants using only the provided setup scripts and with minimal user intervention.
+It includes a unified multi-application Docker configuration to encapsulate all of those dependencies of the [Partner Chains](https://github.com/input-output-hk/partner-chains) stack which are co-located with the Cardano node:

 * `cardano-node`
 * `cardano-db-sync`